 - Reputation: your achievements, what you’re known for, how others view you

 - Uniqueness: having no equal, unparalleled, incomparable for something

 - Value: your perceived importance or your worth to your guests

 It may help to make a list of the compliments you have received from your guests (both spoken and written in reviews).
 If guests take the time to notice something and expression their appreciation for it, this could be something that makes up your unique selling proposition (USP).

 When you know your USP, then you can promote that on your website, in your blog posts, on social media, in your press kit, in your videos, in your slogan, and so on.
 When you distinguish yourself from other accommodations, you are much more likely to attract guests.
-People crave experiences and when you can show that are the only place to offer X, Y, and Z, then your rooms will be booked.
+People crave experiences.
+Successful inns can show that are the only place to offer X, Y, and Z. Do that, and your rooms will be booked.

 Image by Marcus Berg of Unique Angles Photography